 A traditional Chinese Dit Da bonesetter practices joint manipulation and can be seen as the predecessor of what is now called a chiropractor, osteopath, orthopedist or physical therapist.
 Dit Da literally means “fall and hit” and originated in Southern China.
 Today, it’s predominantly practised in Hong Kong, Taiwan and Guangzhou (Guangdong province).

-The joint manipulations applied in Dit Da (also called Die Da) include setting or reducing joint dislocations, setting or re-setting bone fractures, and treating other traumas and injuries such as sprains and bruises.
+The joint manipulations applied in Dit Da (also called Die Da, or Tir Tar) include setting or reducing joint dislocations, setting or re-setting bone fractures, and treating other traumas and injuries such as sprains and bruises.
 Usually, bonesetters practice without formal training, that is, knowledge is transferred from master to disciple.

 Traditionally, Dit Da has a strong connection with the Chinese martial arts.
 Martial arts practitioners would practice bone setting to heal wounded fighters.
 But additionally, bonesetters treat all people who “fall and get hit,” that is, get physical injuries.